Bowling Green

 Tony York's

-The Bistro is on the right on College Street two blocks up from the Square.
-It may be in an 1893 house but the menu is strictly cutting edge 2010, including what may well be the finest wine list in town.
-Among the appetizers the Crab Cake and Stuffed Artichoke Hearts are our favorites.
-There are seven salads plus a Soup Of The Day, which is usually a bisque of some sort.
-They offer the usual steaks but the Filet Pappato (8 oz. filet rolled in crushed peppercorns served in a Gorgonzola cognac cream sauce) is the best of the lot.
-There are Stuffed or Grilled Salmon, and Shrimp Sauteed in Mushrooms, Artichokes and Sherry Cream Sauce, but the Mediterranean Tilapia is hard to beat.
-They've got four types of Chicken and 10 Pastas, of which we like the Baked Zitti, Manicotti and Tortellini Alla Pana.
-If you're just stopping by for Pizza, there are five, including a very good version of Chicago Style.
+The Bistro is on College Street two blocks up from the Square.
+It may be in an 1893 house but the menu is cutting edge, including the finest wine list in town.
+Among the appetizers the Crab Meat Beignets and Toasted Ravioli are our favorites.
+There are six salads plus a Soup Of The Day, which is usually a bisque of some sort.
+They offer three steaks but the Filet Pappato (8 oz. filet rolled in crushed peppercorns served in a Gorgonzola cognac cream sauce) is the best.
+The Salmon Stuffed With Crabmeat, Shrimp Scampi, and Mediterranean Tilapia are all really good, but the stars of the dinner menu are their Lobster Ravioli (one of two best versions of this entree in Kentucky) and Shrimp & Grits (one of the five best versions of this in the entire South).
+The Drunken Chicken is braised in red wine with pan roasted vegetables.
+We think their Gnocchi Bolognese (potato dumpling with a meat sauce) is the best version of this in the state.
+In all, they've got four types of Chicken and seven Pastas, of which we like the Tortellini Alla Pan.
+If you're just stopping by for Pizza, there are four, including Tomato Florentine and Rustic Potato and the only Diavolo Pizza in the state (it has angus beef tips, mushrooms and onions in a red wine sauce).
 Save room for dessert so you can savor the Baklava, Spumoni or Cannoli.
-Many of the downtown professionals consider this their favorite restaurant so expect a crowd during lunch or early dinner hour.

 If we're going to send you an hour up I-65 it better be a very special restaurant.
 It is.
 Tony York's in Glendale is the best within an hour of Bowling Green and one of Kentucky's Top 10.
 It's in the 1883 depot.
 It burned to the ground in 1931 and 2008, so even though it's been rebuilt twice to match the original,it's no longer a historic building.
 But the food is definitely worth the drive.
 The menu rotates, but on Saturdays you can get the $10 lunch special, an array of German Jager Schnitzel, Spinach Lasagna, Mixed Greens and Soup, usually a tomato bisque.
 Tony prepares his lasagna quesadilla style, as six stuffed triangles, lending a more delicate flavor and texture.
 Other items are Classic Kentucky : Fried Green Tomatoes, Chicken Livers In Milk Gravy, Cream of Spinach Soup, Reuben on Rye, Ginger Chicken, Hot Brown and Sorghum Glazed Pork Loin.
 Or try the Shrimp/Scallop Pizza.
 The House Salad includes candied apples, mixed greens, roast peppers, feta, sugared pecans and citrus balsamic.
 The dinner menu adds Shrimp & Cheese Grits, Seafood Bisque, Ribeye, Lobster Tails, Grouper Diablo, Country Ham, Veal Picatta, Chicken Cordon Bleu and other seafood, chicken and meat entrees.
 Walk ups can get a lunch table, but make reservations for dinner (270-369-6000) , as people drive in from Lexington, Louisville, Nashville and Indianapolis.